markireland/drag13.github.io/src/posts/perfrunner-intro/content.md

 ## Advanced tricks

-Perfrunner is more flexible than at first sight.
+Perfrunner is more flexible than it appears at first sight.
 First of all, if you don't want default-html reporter, you can switch it to CSV or JSON format, using `--reporter` flag.
 You also can write your own reporter and use it with option:

 ```
 npx perfrunner http://drag13.io --reporter my-custom-reporter.js
 ```

-where reporter should looks like:
+where reporter should look like:

 ```js
 module.exports = (outputFolder, data, args) =>